wjgoarxiv/obsidian-supsub/README.md

 2. **Remove Superscript/Subscript**:
    - Select the text that is already formatted with `<sup>` or `<sub>` tags.
    - Click the **Normal (n)** button in the popup.
-   - The tags will be removed, reverting the text to normal formatting, and the popup will disappear.
+   - The tags will be removed, the text will be reverted to normal formatting, and the popup will disappear.

 ## Contributing